-Montana should articulate guidelines regarding the nature and amount of coursework required of candidates.
-Current guidelines appear to require candidates to complete a program similar to that of traditional candidates, not a streamlined one designed to meet the immediate needs of new teachers.
-Requirements should be manageable and contribute to the immediate needs of new teachers.
-Appropriate coursework should include grade-level or subject-level seminars, methodology in the content area, classroom management, assessment and scientifically based early reading instruction.
+While requiring some preparation prior to entering the classroom is important, Minnesota should ensure that all coursework requirements are manageable for career changers and other nontraditional candidates and contribute to the immediate needs of new teachers.
+Appropriate coursework should focus on grade-level or subject-level seminars, methodology in the content area, classroom management, assessment and scientifically based early reading instruction.

-Furthermore, Montana should provide more induction guidelines to ensure that new teachers will receive the support they need to facilitate their success in the classroom.
+Minnesota should also provide more detailed induction guidelines to ensure that new teachers will receive the support they need to facilitate their success in the classroom.
 Effective strategies include practice teaching prior to teaching in the classroom, intensive mentoring with full classroom support in the first few weeks or months of school, a reduced teaching load and release time to allow new teachers to observe experienced teachers during the school day.

-Eliminate restrictions on alternate route providers.
+Encourage diversity of alternate route providers.